Free Facial Symmetry Analyzer

 Face Symmetry Test

-Upload a photo and our free facial symmetry calculator instantly scores how balanced your eyes, nose, mouth, jaw, and brows are — no sign-up, fully private.
+Upload a photo and our free facial symmetry checker instantly scores how balanced your eyes, nose, mouth, jaw, and brows are.
+Scroll the results panel to also run the beauty symmetry test, face rater, and jawline rating — all from the same photo, no sign-up, fully private.

 100% Private — runs in browser 478-point landmark detection Auto head-tilt correction Per-feature breakdown